 New partnerships and supply chain arrangements are also assessed against these criteria as part of the company’s procurement process.

-Managing our Suppliers
+Managing our Key Suppliers

-Medichecks is committed to ensuring that its suppliers meet the highest standards of probity and ethics in relation to modern slavery and human trafficking.
-Suppliers are required to demonstrate their commitment to the avoidance and elimination of modern slavery and human trafficking through completion of the company’s Supplier Self-Assessment Questionnaire and supporting documentation.
+Medichecks is committed to ensuring that its key suppliers meet the highest standards of probity and ethics in relation to modern slavery and human trafficking.
+Key suppliers are required to demonstrate their commitment to the avoidance and elimination of modern slavery and human trafficking through completion of the company’s Supplier Self-Assessment Questionnaire and supporting documentation.
 The company will not enter a commercial relationship or may terminate an existing one where it feels there are material concerns about modern slavery and human trafficking which have not been adequately addressed by the supplier.

 Responsibility for Medichecks’ anti-slavery initiatives rests with the board of directors.
 These responsibilities cover company policies and procedures, risk assessments, investigations, due diligence, remedial actions and colleague awareness and training.